curityio/oauth-agent-node-express/doc/Setup.md

 ./test/end-to-end/idsvr/deploy.sh
 ```

-Ensure that the SPA is running:
+Ensure that the OAuth Agent is running:

 ```bash
 npm start